2017 Fresno shootings: Views and statements

 Muhammad maintained two Facebook profiles and a Twitter account, all in which he paid homage to black pride and black nationalism.
 His profile depicted images of a Black Power salute and a flag associated with the Pan-Africanism movement.
 According to police, he "expressed hatred of whites" and the government.
 Muhammad made posts about the murders of five Dallas police officers, in which he praised the shooter Micah Xavier Johnson.
 He also consistently used the hashtag "#LetBlackPeopleGo" and encouraged "black warriors" to "mount up".
 Muhammad's father described his son's belief that there was an ongoing war between whites and blacks, and that "a battle was about to take place."
 He later said that he attempted to warn Muhammad's probation officer about his son's hatred of white people and his plans of killing them, but believes no one followed up on his report.

-In a phone interview with an ABC News affiliate in downtown Fresno Jail, Kori Ali Muhammad spoke about his motives for the killings.
+In a phone interview with ABC affiliate KFSN-TV in downtown Fresno Jail, Kori Ali Muhammad spoke about his motives for the killings.
 Muhammad spoke about his hatred for white people and especially white men.
 Muhammad stated that "someone has to fight for them.
 Someone has to fight for all the people that died at the hands of racist white men."

 Muhammad was initially wanted by Fresno police for the death of Carl Williams, a security guard he killed a few days before his shooting spree.
-Muhammad added that "I was actually going to turn myself in.Then I started thinking about the missing black women and children... started thinking about Flint Michigan...starting thinking about the crack cocaine epidemic...started thinking about all the injustices and atrocities that my people go through.
+Muhammad added that "I was actually going to turn myself in.
+Then I started thinking about the missing black women and children... started thinking about Flint, Michigan... started thinking about the crack cocaine epidemic... started thinking about all the injustices and atrocities that my people go through.
 That's why I snapped.
 I wasn't thinking like I'm going to kill, kill, kill, all I know was that white supremacy has to die and people that benefit most from white supremacy are white men."

 Muhammad believed himself to be a martyr saying "I gave my life for the freedom of people.
 The ultimate freedom of my people."

 Muhammad stated that "Considering the crime I did, I can live with having to be in jail, like I know what I did was wrong."
 When asked if he regretted killing four people Muhammad stated that he did not.